Faculty Hiring Procedures

 - Committee should record strengths and weaknesses for each interviewee in NEOGOV in the Candidate Disposition Comments area.

-- Committee enters their recommendation (unranked) via their notes (Strengths/Weaknesses) in NEOGOV and emails Hiring Manager and EAA seeking approval and a decision on offer and hire.
+- Committee enters their recommendation (unranked) via their notes (Strengths/Weaknesses) in NEOGOV and emails Hiring Manager and IEA seeking approval and a decision on offer and hire.